Camp del Guinardó

 The Camp del Guinardó was a football stadium in the city of Barcelona, Spain, located in the neighborhood of El Guinardó.
 It served as the home ground of the club CE Europa between 1923 and 1931.
 It had a capacity for approximately 19,000 spectators, 2,000 of them seated.
-In 1960 the stadium was renamed Mostajo Velodrome, until its definitive closure in 1964.
+In 1960 the stadium was renamed Mostajo Velodrome and ended up hosting regional football as cyclists circled the outer perimeter, thus serving for the practice of both sports at the same time until its definitive closure in 1964.